 PoNY (Playwrights of New York)

-Now in its eighth year, the PoNY (Playwrights of New York) Fellowship was founded by playwright Sandi Goff Farkas and The Lark, and was created to provide promising playwrights with the financial freedom to hone their craft.
+Now in its tenth year, the PoNY (Playwrights of New York) Fellowship was founded by playwright Sandi Goff Farkas and The Lark, and was created to provide promising playwrights with the financial freedom to hone their craft.
 The award includes 1 year of housing in a 1-bedroom doorman apartment in the heart of the theater district in New York City; a $2,500 per month stipend for 12 months; reimbursement for health insurance for 3 years; a $10,000 Rooted in NYC grant if the playwright elects to continue residency in New York; and a seat in The Lark’s Rita Goldberg Playwrights’ Workshop.

 The Selection Process

 Fellows are selected annually through a national nomination-based selection process.
 Candidates are invited to apply based on nominations solicited from a pool of over 100 nominators, including Artistic Directors of theater companies, chairs of graduate playwriting programs, and other leaders in the field of new plays.